Everyone returning to China has to reapply for their visa, as travel documents issued before the pandemic have been nullified.

 For visa purposes, Hong Kong and Macau are separate Special Administrative Regions and most Western nationals do not require a visa.
 More info on Hong Kong Visas and who is required to have one from our sister site www.hong-kong-traveller.com

 Residents from 59 countries can travel visa-free to Hainan ("China's Hawaii") starting on May 1, 2018 as long as their tours are booked through travel agencies.
 See more here.

 If traveling to Tibet, an additional permit is required.

-There are several kinds of China visas.
-For ordinary tourists, the type of visa is the L visa, which can be a single, double or multiple entry visa.
+There are several kinds of China visas and effective September 1, 2013, new categories have been established.
+The L visa which was the one used previously for most visitors and tourists has been broken down in several classes depending on the purpose of your visit.
+For ordinary tourists, the type of visa is still the L visa, which can be a single, double or multiple entry visa.

 There are two dates you need to be concerned with:

 - The validity of the visa, indicated by the "Enter Before" date.
 You may enter China anytime during this period when the visa is valid.